-This is a small but delightful building was built between 1664 and 1668 from a design by Sir Christopher Wren.
+This small but delightful building was built between 1664 and 1668 from a design by Sir Christopher Wren.

 It was built to house the secular, and apparently rowdy, graduation ceremonies of 1600s and 1700s Oxford.
-Previously held in the St. Mary the Virgin on High church, it was felt a more secular environment was needed.
-Built on a Roman theater design the theatre also features a “geometrical flat floor” roof made of wooden beams bolted together and noted for its long time stability.
+These were previously held in the St. Mary the Virgin on High church, but it was felt that a more secular environment was needed.
+Built on a Roman theater design, the theatre also features a “geometrical flat floor” roof made of wooden beams bolted together and noted for its long-term stability.

 The building has been the stage for a number of minor controversies, including an ugly one involving a poetry professor slandering another to get ahead.
-It was also to be the location of a notable debate between prominent atheist and scientist Richard Dawkins and American Philosopher William Lane Craig about the existance of god.
-Dawkins was a no show and received some flack in the press about it.
+It was also to be the location of a notable debate between prominent atheist and scientist Richard Dawkins and American Philosopher William Lane Craig about the existence of God.
+Dawkins was a no-show and received some flak in the press about it.

 The building’s notable features include an eight-sided cupola from which one can take in one of the best views in Oxford, a magnificent painted ceiling (which underwent an extensive restoration in 2008) consisting of 32 panels by Robert Streater, court painter for King Charles II, and a row of large busts portraying different theatrical emotions.
 The theatre is still used to hold concerts from time to time.
 The seating though is a little unusual–the floor is quite a bit steeper than the usual concert hall, and the seats are narrow and rather hard.

 For the inquisitive, it is a truly memorable experience.
 It is often overlooked because of the short hours kept by the staff, but it is certainly worth a visit by any curious traveler.
 At the entrance there is a small shop selling souvenirs and providing information.